mrivasperez/jaxml/height_prediction/README.md

 - The script will print the loss during training at intervals of 100 epochs.
 - After training, it will display a plot showing the actual vs. predicted heights.
 - The trained weight (`w`) and bias (`b`) of the linear model will be printed.

-## Concepts Illustrated

-- **Linear Regression:** Building a simple linear model to predict a continuous target variable.
-- **JAX:** Using JAX for numerical computation, automatic differentiation, and potential acceleration on GPUs/TPUs.
-- **Gradient Descent:** Implementing a basic gradient descent algorithm to train the model.
-- **Mean Squared Error (MSE):** Using MSE as the loss function to measure the model's performance.
-- **Data Loading from JSON:** Reading data from a JSON file to use in the model.
-- **Visualization:** Using Matplotlib to create a plot of the results.